mykeels/x-microfrontends/README.md

 See [example in mf-timeline](https://github.com/mykeels/x-microfrontends/blob/master/mf-timeline/public/microfrontend-manifest.json#L1-L28), where we have a

 - scope: `timeline`
-- module: `./unused-module.js`
+- module: `./unused-root-module.js`
 - entry: `http://localhost:4001/remoteEntry.js`

-Notice that the `module: ./unused-module.js` is incorrect compared to the [3 exposed files](https://github.com/mykeels/x-microfrontends/blob/master/mf-timeline/config-overrides.js#L19-L23) in its webpack module federation config.
-This is because the manifest can have one root module, and multiple slots module.
+Notice that the `module: ./unused-root-module.js` is incorrect compared to the [3 exposed files](https://github.com/mykeels/x-microfrontends/blob/master/mf-timeline/config-overrides.js#L19-L23) in its webpack module federation config.
+This is because the manifest can have one root module, and multiple [slots](#what-are-slots) module, so it helps to reserve the root module for route slots.

 #### What are Slots?